PipInSpace/scipher/README.md

 # This repository was forked from [scipher](https://github.com/strib/scipher)

-It provides compatibility with Python 3.x (And potentially some bug fixes)
+It provides compatibility with Python 3.x (And potentially some bug fixes).

+### WARNING:
+Python is inconsistent in this project (across operating systems?
+Probably due to different line endings on Windows/Linux).

+    TypeError: unsupported operand type(s) for >>: 'NoneType' and 'int'

+If you get this warning take a look at cfp_common.py:44.

 # Overview